The short answer

 Two distinct spinal problems, often co-occurring.

-IVDD (Intervertebral Disc Disease) — herniation/rupture of cushioning discs.
-Frenchies predisposed due to chondrodystrophic body type (long back, short legs, screw-tail genetics).
+IVDD (Intervertebral Disc Disease) is herniation or rupture of cushioning discs.
+Frenchies are predisposed due to chondrodystrophic body type (long back, short legs, screw-tail genetics).
 Symptoms: reluctance to jump, hunched back, yelping when picked up, sudden hindlimb weakness or paralysis.

-Hemivertebrae — congenital malformation of vertebrae (often in screw-tail region) causing spinal compression.
+Hemivertebrae is congenital malformation of vertebrae (often in the screw-tail region) causing spinal compression.
 Often visible on X-rays from puppyhood.
-Symptoms appear by age 1–3: weakness, dragging hind feet, urinary or fecal incontinence.
+Symptoms appear by age 1 to 3: weakness, dragging hind feet, urinary or fecal incontinence.

-Both are emergencies if paralysis or loss of bladder control develops — surgical decompression within 24–48 hours dramatically improves outcomes.
-Calgary surgical treatment: $5,000–$15,000+ at specialty neurology (Western Veterinary Specialist Centre, VCA Canada West).
+Both are emergencies if paralysis or loss of bladder control develops.
+Surgical decompression within 24 to 48 hours dramatically improves outcomes.
+Calgary surgical treatment runs $5,000 to $15,000+ at specialty neurology (Western Veterinary Specialist Centre, VCA Canada West).

-Prevention: don't let Frenchies jump on/off furniture (use ramps), keep them lean, support their back when picking up (one hand under chest, one under hindquarters).
-Conservative management for mild IVDD: 4–6 weeks strict crate rest, anti-inflammatories, physiotherapy.
+Prevention: do not let Frenchies jump on or off furniture (use ramps), keep them lean, support their back when picking up (one hand under chest, one under hindquarters).
+Conservative management for mild IVDD: 4 to 6 weeks strict crate rest, anti-inflammatories, physiotherapy.

 Why do French Bulldogs have so many allergies?

-Allergies are the #1 reason Frenchies see vets in Calgary.
-Roughly 50–70% of Frenchies develop atopic dermatitis or food allergies, often by age 2.
-Symptoms: itchy ears with recurrent infections, paw licking and chewing, red belly/groin/armpits, hot spots, hair loss in patches, recurrent skin yeast or bacterial infections.
+Allergies are the number-one reason Frenchies see vets in Calgary.
+Roughly 50 to 70% of Frenchies develop atopic dermatitis or food allergies, often by age 2.
+Symptoms: itchy ears with recurrent infections, paw licking and chewing, red belly, groin, or armpits, hot spots, hair loss in patches, recurrent skin yeast or bacterial infections.
 Triggers: environmental (pollen, dust mites, mold, grass) or food (chicken, beef, dairy, wheat are most common).
 Calgary chinook winds and dry winter air worsen Frenchie skin conditions.

 Treatment options: